Bulguksa: Structure

 The temple is located on the slopes of Tohamsan, in Jinheon-dong, Gyeongju.

 The entrance to the temple, Sokgyemun, has a double-sectioned staircase and bridge (National Treasure No. 23) that leads to the inside of the temple compound.
 The stairway is 33 steps high, corresponding to the 33 steps to enlightenment.
 The lower portion, Cheongungyo (Blue Cloud Bridge) is 6.3 meters long and has 17 steps.
 The upper portion, Baegungyo (White Cloud Bridge) is 5.4 meters and has 16 steps.
 The stairway leads to Jahamun (Mauve Mist Gate).

 There are two pagodas on the temple site, which is unusual.
 The three-story Seokgatap (Sakyamuni Pagoda) which stands at 8.2 meters is a traditional Korean-style stone pagoda with simple lines and minimal detailing.
 Seokgatap is over 13 centuries old.
 Dabotap (Many Treasure Pagoda) is 10.4 meters tall and dedicated to the Many Treasures Buddha mentioned in the Lotus Sutra.
 In contrast to Seokgatap, Dabotap is known for its highly ornate structure.
 Its image is reproduced on the South Korean 10 won coin.
 Dabotap and Seokgatap are Korean National Treasures nos.
 20 and 21, respectively.

 The terrestrial and the two celestial abodes are manifested in Bulguksa: the terrestrial with a Shakyamuni Buddha Lotus Sutra, the celestial with Amitabha Buddha Avatamska Sutra.
 The large temple site is centred on two courts.
 One of the courts is centred on Daeungjeon, the hall which houses the Shakyamuni Buddha.
 The other is centred on Geungnakjeon, the hall of paradise where the Seven Treasure Bridge Chilbogyo is housed.

 Daeungjeon (대웅전,大雄殿), the Hall of Great Enlightenment, is the main hall.
 Dabotap and Seokgatap stand before this hall.
 The hall enshrines the Sakyamuni Buddha and was first built in 681.
 Behind the main hall stands Museoljeon (무설전,無說殿), the Hall of No Words.
 This hall gets its name from the belief that Buddha's teachings could not be taught by mere words alone.
 It is one of the oldest buildings in the complex and was probably first built in 670.
 The Gwaneumjeon (Avalokitesvara's Shrine, 관음전,觀音殿) houses an image of the Avalokitesvara, the Bodhisattva of Perfect Compassion, and stands at the highest point of the complex.
-The Birojeon (Vairocana Buddha Hall, 비로전,毘盧殿), which sits below the Gwaneumjeon, houses national treasure No.26 while the Geuknakjeon (Hall of Supreme Bliss, 극락전), standing near the main compound, houses the gilt-bronze buddha that is the national treasure No.27.
+The Birojeon (Vairocana Buddha Hall, 비로전,毘盧殿), which sits below the Gwaneumjeon, houses national treasure No. 26 while the Geuknakjeon (Hall of Supreme Bliss, 극락전), standing near the main compound, houses the gilt-bronze buddha that is the national treasure No. 27.

-Official treasures at Bulguksa
+Official treasures

-National Treasures No.20 and 21
+National Treasures No. 20 and 21

 The two famous stone pagodas, Dabotap and Seokgatap reside in the main courtyard of the Bulguksa Temple complex.
 They are, respectively, the twentieth and twenty-first national treasures of Korea and were designated on December 20, 1962.